repat/respond-io-client/README.md

 ======
 > ⚠️ WORK IN PROGRESS ⚠️

-**respond-io-client** is the unofficial package for the [respond.io messaging platform API](https://respond.io).
+**respond-io-client** is the unofficial package for the [respond.io messaging platform API](https://respond.io) and now supports V2 of the API.
 Pull requests welcome.

 ## Installation
 `composer require repat/respond-io-client`

 ## Usage
-The library will generally throw Guzzle's Exceptions, see [Contacts API Error Codes](https://docs.respond.io/developer-api/contacts-api#error-codes) and [Messages API Error Codes](https://docs.respond.io/developer-api/messages-api#error-codes) in their [documentation](https://docs.respond.io/).
+The library will generally throw Guzzle's Exceptions, see [API Error Codes](https://developers.respond.io/#error-code) in the respond.io [documentation](https://developers.respond.io/docs/api).

 ### Setup